Paschalis/Design2PCB/README.md

 # Design2PCB ![Under Construction](https://img.shields.io/badge/status-under%20construction-orange)

 ## Overview
-**🚧 Note: This project is currently under construction.** We're in the process of adding new designs, refining existing ones, and updating documentation.
+**🚧 Note: This project is currently under construction.** I'm in the process of adding new designs, refining existing ones, and updating documentation.
 Expect regular updates, and feel free to contribute or provide feedback!

 ![Alt Text](example.png)